 Start paying attention to when your eating is driven by anything other than biological hunger.
 Don’t try to stop it, just notice it first.

 Create a list of your biggest “culprits”.
 Then we can move on.

-In fact, the free mini course “Make Peace with Food” will help you do just that.
-Click the button below to take the quick crash course on emotional eating and what to do about it.
+In fact, the free mini course “Overcome emotional eating” will help you do just that.
+Click the button below to take my free 5 day email course on emotional eating and what to do about it.

 DEAL WITH YOUR EMOTIONS THE NON-FOOD WAY

 Once you’ve identified the emotions that drive you to eat, the next step is to start tackling them one by one.